 Then I realized there are alternatives to playing scales and that by using the above suggestion, to vary ones approach to the exercise slightly, can make it more easily understood and internalized and become an integral and useful part of ones musical vocabulary.

-Taking this approach one step further, as I struggle to commit new scales to memory.
+I have inadvertently found myself taking this approach one step further, as I struggle to commit new scales to memory.
 I alternate the note order again slightly.
 Moving forward 1 step or key and then back, and then forward again this time to the note 2 steps above the previous one and then back 1 step, being careful to use the fingers my scale chart says to use to play the scale in a straight forward way.
 Some may know this to be a difficult maneuver because of the need to cross certain fingers over or under as one makes their way through the scale.